JakeSteam/blog-personal/_posts/2023-09-30-burnout-paradise-remastered-tips.md

 Similarly, there is no car that is best for all events.
 I personally found "Spur" my favourite, since it handles well, can boost pretty much forever, is fast, and can also handle a bit of a beating.

+The "Carson GT Nighthawk" (Legendary car) is a lot of people's favourite due to the very responsive handling and strength.
+However, for me it's a bit too quick, making road rage events too fast-paced, and I miss the ability to use my boost whenever I want.

 Try out a few different cars, and find your favourite.

 ### 21. Car unlock order